dmelgarm/TsunamiTrace/README.md

 `examples/ridge_refraction.ipynb`: Jupyter notebook demonstrating ray refraction across a synthetic N-S submarine ridge.
 A Gaussian ridge sits between the source and the western edge of the domain; the shallow ridge crest slows the wave from ~221 m/s (deep ocean) to ~63 m/s (ridge crest), bending rays toward the normal to the isobaths.

 `examples/cascadia_travel_times.ipynb`: Real-bathymetry example using an SRTM30+ 30 arc-second grid of the Cascadia subduction zone (offshore Washington / Oregon / British Columbia).
-Traces 36,000 rays from a source on the locked zone of the megathrust (47.86°N, 124.91°W) and produces a first-arrival travel time map for the Pacific Northwest coast using `tt.grid_travel_times`.
+Traces 360,000 rays from a source on the locked zone of the megathrust (47.65°N, 125.50°W) and produces several diagnostic and final maps: a filled first-arrival travel time map (`fill=True`), a raw ray-coverage map with NaN cells rendered in grey (`fill=False`), a combined travel-time-plus-rays overlay, and an azimuth map (`tt.grid_azimuths`) with the travel-time contours to identify which source azimuths have sparse ray coverage.
 Requires `scipy` (`pip install -e ".[examples]"`).

 `examples/alaska_point_vs_finite_fault.ipynb`: Trans-oceanic travel time example using an ETOPO2 4 arc-minute NetCDF grid of the NE Pacific.
 Models the 1964 Alaska earthquake source (nudged offshore to 60.07°N, 146.68°W) and integrates 360,000 rays for 12 hours to capture trans-oceanic propagation.
 Compares point-source and finite-fault approaches.
 Requires `scipy` and `netCDF4` (`pip install -e ".[examples]"`).